 Because keeping your teeth healthy and functional is an important part of life, modern dentists will do their very best to salvage your natural teeth.
-That means that if at all possible, we will treat your tooth and attempt to keep it in healthy as opposed to replacing it.
-This is often the best decision for your overall oral health, as missing teeth can lead to all sorts of issues, including gum and bone loss as well as causing your remaining teeth to experience undue strain.
+That means that if at all possible, we will treat your tooth and attempt to keep it healthy instead of replacing it.
+This is often the best decision for your overall oral health, as missing teeth can lead to all sorts of issues, including gum and bone loss, as well as causing your remaining teeth to experience undue strain.
 Because we work so hard to save your teeth, you might one day find that a particular tooth has undergone treatment and has become discolored as a result.

-Dental crowns, are an effective method for making them look better and increasing their strength.
+Dental crowns are an effective method for making them look better and increasing their strength.
 They fit over your teeth like a hat fits over your head (they are also known as "caps") and enhance their strength.
 This is especially useful for your molars, as they undergo extreme stress and pressure while you eat.
 Putting crowns on damaged molars can help preserve their life and their functionality.

 What do dental crowns look like?